-Plant protection from frost is much easier in spring when plants are small, which is one of the reasons we like to start things early and extend the growing season as much as we can from a get-go.
+Plant protection from frost is much easier in spring when plants are small, which is one of the reasons we like to start things early, read more about it in the article: When to plant what.
 Young plants are also more frost tolerant than mature ones.
+It is worth it to embrace the cold spring challenge.

 Not all plants need protection from frost

-Generally speaking, annual edible garden plants are divided into two categories, heat-loving, and cold weather plants.
+Generally speaking, annual plants are divided into two categories, heat-loving, and cold hardy.
 Gardeners often talk about winter and summer crops.
-Growers in the south grow summer crops in the summer and winter crops during the winter months.
+Growers in the south grow summer crops in the summer and winter crops during the winter months, hence the name.

 Cold weather plants are frost tolerant and do not need protection from frost until about -2 °C (28 °F).
 Some can withstand even more.
 Crops like peas, the whole cabbage family, salad greens, radish, carrots, and beets do not mind a bit of frost.
 Kale is fine till about -10 °C (14°F), and spinach continues to grow even after -40!